kevinobrien97/comp47360_SummerGroupProject/readme.md

 ##### python manage.py runserver

-this will start Django, however all instances of api calls to the backend would have to be changed from the server ip to your localhost, this can be done by sifting through each file and using "ctrl+f" to find where "127.0.0.1" has been commented out in favour of the server ip.
+this will start Django.
+To use a local version of our backend you will need to replace our deployed backend IP address to "127.0.0.1", by commenting back in the lines with this IP (and removing the lines with the deployed version).